-The Soul of Córdoba opens the Mezquita after 8 pm for a one-hour night circuit with lighting, projections and a soundscape created specifically for the monument.
+The Soul of Córdoba opens the Mezquita-Cathedral after 8 pm for a one-hour night circuit with lighting, projections and a soundscape created specifically for the monument.
 Without the 2 million annual tourists, the architecture breathes differently.

 How it works